tradex-app/TradeX-chart/src/docs/src/content/docs/reference/index.md

 TradeX Chart is a highly customizable lightweight financial chart.

-It is open source custom HTML component built in plain JavaScript with no frame work dependencies.
+It is an open source custom HTML component built in plain JavaScript with no framework dependencies.

 :::caution
 TradeX Chart is currently in heavy development, with the API not yet finalized.
 However, it is already suitable for displaying candlestick / time-series data.